maddagada/Event-Mania/Application Documentation.md

      I can able to see the confirmation message received to the Gmail-id given in the form.

- 6. As a User I want to make a quick search of a party item, so I can know the availability of specific item
+ 6. As a Admin I want to add an new party item to the product page or able to update the gallery page with the image of events organized , so I can maintain website with updated work

   ###### Acceptance Criteria:

-     I can able to see the search box
+     I can able to add/update the images in the gallery

-     I can able to search for the specific item
+     I can able to add/update rental items in the product page
 # MisUser Stories

 1. As a wicked user, I would like to perform Denial of service attack to make the page unavailable to the legitimate user